Earth Overshoot day – Who’s responsible.

 LocalitEEE will have many Apps that use the EEECoin and Cash, and it will capture many Waste and Carbon Saving metrics, including social and well being outcomes attributed to owners of the Community.
 Transactions will be managed by your own Community Investment Card, digitally controlled in our Wallet and Blockchain based Model.
 You can prove your volunteering and your contributions to your community with ease.

-Access to the Platform is a choice from our New Appliance Safety Register, due to be upgraded from our previous one soon, and designed to protect homes and people from fires from Electrical Appliance Recalls.
+Access to the Platform is a choice from our New Appliance Safety Register, which is due to be upgraded from our previous one and is designed to protect homes and people from fires from Electrical Appliance Recalls.
 Additionally, this is linked to our forthcoming Qualification for White Goods Repairs, so we can generate more local jobs and increase Spares from Waste Prevention accessible to local EEESafe Domestic Appliance Technicians and Refurbishers.

 It’s also our intention as a Community grows in use of the system, to give 2/3rds of all Transaction Fees to be distributed to Members of the Community.